Global search

 Primary navigation

-Missing work through illness or injury can cause serious mental and financial strain, especially if it's permanent.
+Not being able to work because of an illness or injury can cause serious mental and financial strain, especially if it's permanent.
 But did you know that you may be entitled to a lump-sum payment through total and permanent disability (TPD) insurance provided by your super fund?

-Superannuation is something many of us take for granted until retirement approaches.
+Superannuation is something many of us don't think about much until retirement approaches.
 But super is far more than a nest egg.
 If you’re forced out of work because of an illness or injury, you may be covered by an insurance policy that many Australians don’t even know exists.

 Total and permanent disability (TPD) is a legal term used in life insurance policies that refers to any illness or injury that prevents a person from working.
 To protect you from the financial burden, Australian law requires that most super funds bundle TPD insurance with your superannuation plan.